collective/collective.pece/README.rst

 Plone implementation
 ++++++++++++++++++++

 This should work with Plone OOB with the addition of the Artifact types e.g. Image Artifact.
-Please test on http://localhost:8080/taf and report any issues with the above.